 - A plastic is biobased – i.e. made from plants (yaaay!)

 The confusing part is that a bioplastic can be either of these things, or both.
-The term actually refers to quite a wide group of materials that can be quite different.
+The term can actually be used to refer to quite a wide group of materials that can be quite different from each other.

 They can be biodegradable, but made from fossil fuels (yes, that’s possible).